pharmaverse/admiralophtha/README.md

-# Admiral Extension for Opthalmology
+# Admiral Extension for Ophthalmology